Qatari art: Traditional architecture

 Most traditional houses in the capital Doha were tightly packed and arranged around a central courtyard.
-A number of rooms were situated in the courtyard, most often including a majilis, bathroom and store room.
+Some rooms were situated in the courtyard, most often including a majilis, bathroom and store room.
 The houses were made from limestone quarried from local sources.
-Walls surrounding the compounds were made up of compressed mud, gravel and small stones.
+Walls surrounding the compounds were made up of compressed mud, gravel, and small stones.
 As they were heavily susceptible to natural erosion, they were protected by gypsum plaster.
 Mangrove poles wrapped in jute rope provided structural support for the windows and doors.

 Roofs were typically flat and were supported by mangrove poles.
 The poles were covered with a layer of split bamboo and a palm mat locally called manghrour.
 The mangrove poles often extended past the exterior walls for decorative purposes.
 Doors were made of metal or wood.
 Colored glass employing geometrical designs was sometimes used in windows.
+The local architecture shows the use of the reddish stone of Qatar, as well as little use of wood due to the scarcity of resources in the region.

 Several methods were used in traditional architecture to alleviate the harsh climate of the country.
 Windows were seldom used in order to reduce heat conduction.
 The badgheer construction method allowed air to be channeled into houses for ventilation purposes.
 This was accomplished by several methods, including horizontal air gaps in rooms and parapets, and vertical openings in wind towers called hawaya which drew air into the courtyards.
 Wind towers, however, were not as common in Doha as they were in other parts of the country.

-Shortly after Qatar gained independence, many of the districts of old Doha, including Al Najada, Al Asmakh and Old Al Hitmi, faced gradual decline, and as a result much of their historical architecture has been demolished.
-A number of schemes have been taken to preserve the city's cultural and architectural heritage, such as the Qatar Museums Authority's 'Al Turath al Hai' ('living heritage') initiative.
+Shortly after Qatar gained independence, many of the districts of old Doha, including Al Najada, Fereej Al Asmakh, and Old Al Hitmi, faced gradual decline, and as a result, much of their historical architecture has been demolished.
+A number of schemes have been taken to preserve the city's cultural and architectural heritage, such as the Qatar Museums Authority's Al Turath al Hai ("living heritage") initiative.